jahid-hasan-ece/jahid-hasan-ece/README.md

-# MD.Jahid Hasan
+# MD.
+Jahid Hasan

 ### Hi there 👋

-I am MD.Jahid Hasan.
+I am MD.
+Jahid Hasan.
 I am interested in **Machine Learning** and **Computer networking**.
 I always try to learn somethimg new and keep myself updated with technological konwledge.

 - 🔭 I’m currently working on a data analyzing project.
 - 🌱 I’m currently learning ML and Computer Networking.